 Here are 5 reasons why we’re excited.

-1. It’s personalization on steroids
+1. Computer Vision is personalization on steroids

-If the customer chooses to opt-in for personalized service, the facial recognition element of CV means that retailers will now be able to tell when a repeat customer has entered the store.
+If the customer chooses to opt-in for personalized service, the facial recognition element of Computer Vision means that retailers will now be able to tell when a repeat customer has entered the store.
 Historical data will indicate previous purchasing behaviour and store location data will indicate where they are at any given moment.
 This gives retailers the opportunity to provide personalized offers, discounts, adverts and notifications to their customers either via push notifications to their phones or via connected billboards at specific locations.
 If we thought loyalty cards were good, imagine what this could mean for real-time customer purchase decisions.

 Cumulatively, this amount of data gathered for all of your customers means a much more accurate ability to predict and manage stock inventories and determine the best offers/discounts to offer to increase sales.